EdDataScienceEES/tutorial-shaistilman/index.md

 <center> <img src="{{ site.baseurl }}/assets/img/tutorials/data-scaling/stork_photo.JPG" alt="Img" style="width: 800px;"/> </center>
 Credits: Matus Seci

 Writing linear models mathematically is useful skill and helps us visualise and understadn what our code is doing and what linear models are all about!
+We will start off with simple linear models moving to models with factors (categorical variables).
+Since explaining statistical concepts is always easier with examples, let's jump straight into it!

 To start off, open a new R script in RStudio and write down a header with the title of the script (e.g. the tutorial name), your name and contact details and the last date you worked on the script.

+In the following parts we will work with the data from the [Living Planet Index](https://livingplanetindex.org/home/index) which is an open-source database containing population data of a large number of species from all around the planet.
+In each part of the tutorial we will focus on a population of a different species.
+Let's load it into our script along with the packages we will use in this part of the tutorial.
+If you do not have some of these packages installed, use `install.packages('package_name')` to install them before loading them.

 ```r
 # Coding Club Tutorial - Model Selection